 |Home | About | Undergraduate | Graduate | Courses | People | Research | News & Events | Visual Resources|

 Architectural StudiesThe Department of Art and Art History offers an interdisciplinary major and minor in architectural studies for students interested in the study of architecture's history, theory and practice.
-The faculty adviser for architectural studies is Professor Andrew McClellan.
+The faculty adviser for architectural studies is Assistant Professor Diana Martinez.

 The program provides a broad-based liberal arts education in architecture incorporating architectural history, studio design, engineering, the humanities and social sciences.
 The program can also help students prepare for graduate study and careers in architecture and other allied disciplines, such as landscape architecture, urban planning, and historic preservation.